Essential equipment for Kilimanjaro

 - Water bottles/Platypus Hoser system We recommend you carry at least three litres of water per day.
 Make sure your bottles are thermally protected or they will freeze on the summit.Regular army-style water bottles are fine, though these days many trekkers prefer the new Platypus Hoser-style systems, or CamelBaks, a kind of soft, plastic bladder with a long tube from which you can drink as you walk along.
 They have a number of advantages over regular bottles in that they save you fiddling about with bottle tops and you can keep your hands in your pockets while you drink – great on the freezing night-time walk to the summit.

 But while they encourage you to drink regularly, which is good for dealing with the altitude, they also discourage you from taking a break, which is bad.
 What’s more, these systems usually freeze up on the way to the summit, especially the hose and mouthpiece.
 One way to avoid this – or at least delay it – is to blow back into the tube after you have taken a drink to prevent water from collecting in the tube and freezing.
 (One reader suggested adding diarolyte which also helps to delay freezing.)
 So if you are going to bring one of these with you, make sure it’s fully insulated – and don’t forget to take frequent breaks!

-Money for tipping For a rough guide as to how much you should take, see the guidebook and the webpage — then add a few dollars, just in case.
+- Money for tipping For a rough guide as to how much you should take, see the guidebook and the Tipping your Kilimanjaro crew webpage — then add a few dollars, just in case.

 Carry everything in a waterproof bag or case, and keep at least the emergency stuff in your daypack – where hopefully it will lie undisturbed for the trek’s duration.